namanshetty25/PIXIO-VIDEO-EDITOR/README.md

   - Noise removal and voice enhancement for audio tracks.
   - Ready-to-use Colab notebooks with setup instructions.

+- **Object Inpainting**
+  - Remove or inpaint objects from images and videos using deep learning models.
+  - Find demos and notebooks in `features/object_inpainting/`.

+- **GIF Generator**
+  - Generate GIFs from processed video or image sequences.
+  - Ready-to-use utilities and notebooks available in `features/gif_generator/`.

 - **Web Frontend**
   - React + Vite frontend for demoing ML features (`web_dev/frontend/`).
   - ESLint and recommended plugins are pre-configured.